python-pillow/Pillow/docs/installation.rst

 -------------

 * Environment Variable: ``MAX_CONCURRENCY=n``.
-By default, Pillow will use multiprocessing to build the extension on all available CPU, but not more than 4.
+By default, Pillow will use multiprocessing to build the extension on all available CPUs, but not more than 4.
 Setting ``MAX_CONCURRENCY`` to 1 will disable parallel building.